Heard of it?

 Bring your own misting fan

-I want to kiss the person on the lips who invented this.
+I want to kiss the person on the lips who invented the misting fan.

-They sell these in the parks for 16 bucks each but you can buy these at home.
+They sell these inside the parks for $16 each but you can buy these at home for a lot less.

 I got ours at CVS for $9.99 each AND I was able to take them on the plane, without water in them, of course.